roman-milk/roman-milk.github.io/spanked-to-submission.md

  "That is preposterous," Jane scoffed.

  "Is it?"
 Ms. Audree questioned.
 "Annie-girl is currently licking my cunt in front of you even though she is mortified to be doing so...because her desire for sexual liberation through submission overrides the years of social chains that held her back from who she really is."
-Report_Story #4